Director of Physics Teaching Laboratories

-- formation and measurement of cluster-ions naturally present in Earth's atmosphere, their electrical and optical properties, and relevance to pollution and the planet's radiative balance.
+- formation and measurement of cluster-ions naturally present in Earth's atmosphere, their electrical and optical properties, and relevance to radiative balance, with Prof Mike Lockwood FRS.

 - properties of charged aerosols and dust at planetary bodies like asteroids and the Moon (with Dr Neil Bowles)